staccDOTsol/alienworlds.io_automagick_bot/README.md

 This bot automagically mines NFTs and crypto on alienworlds.io.

-It's built for 6 chrome windows in windows 10 at 1600x900.
+It's built for 6 chrome windows in windows 10 at 1600x900, using AC Tool (google it).

 See here: